Databricks Software Engineer Interview: The Full Process, Decoded

 Two DSA Rounds

 Two 45-to-60-minute coding rounds.
 Expect medium-to-hard difficulty, heavier on implementation.
-You write working code, not a sketch.
+You write working, runnable code.
+Sketches fail this round.

 Common patterns: graph traversal on irregular structures, binary search on the answer space, interval problems, class design with specific constraints.
 Watch for TTL cache or running median style problems, ones that look algorithmic but are really about picking the right data structure.